enriquegr84/QuakeAI/README.md

 We have managed to run the project with a latest Computer generation, though we don't have a minimum specs requirement.
 We have written documentation in the wiki section https://github.com/enriquegr84/QuakeAI/wiki that is meant for readers with a technical background in computer science, especially in the artificial intelligence field.
 Despite all the work we have done so far, this project still has a long road ahead and it is worth-noting that the difficulty increases each step on the way as well as the amount of work.
 Still we have reached a point in which we could show some potential towards accomplishing our goals.
 Lets see our current roadmap:
 - Find people who are insterested and want to participate in this project.
 - Move the project to a professional game engine.
 The current physics system is not human-playable and it has important issues that makes it no reliable.
 Additionally, the home-made game engine has limitations that makes it harder to create necessary tools for AI Editing & Analyzing.
 - Create better AI Editor/Analysis tools.
-Displaying players visibility and predictions data in the Analysis tool
+Display both players visible clusters and predictions in Analysis tool.
+Be able to change clusters in Editor tool
 - Create better prediction system.
 - Find solutions for the AI limitations, specially the indecisive agent behavior.
 - Introduce Machine Learning.